-This seven-course minor program bridges construction activity organization with a broader understanding of the urban system in which these projects are embedded.
-With the exception of statistics, all of the required courses are within the Department of Civil Engineering and the Price School of Public Policy.
+Construction activities are complex.
+In contemporary society, effective planning and management of these activities requires specialized knowledge of the technical, economic and policy environment.
+This program couples the knowledge of how construction activities are organized with a broader understanding of the urban system in which construction projects are embedded.
+With the exception of statistics, all of the required courses are within the Department of Civil Engineering and the Price School of Public Policy

 Seven courses consisting of at least 23 units are required for the minor.